JaffeAPCSP/python-projects/Readme.md

 * `int(string)`:  Converts a string number to an integer.  `int("42")` returns 42

 * `str(number)`: Converts a number to a string.  `str(42)` returns "42"

+### What does `checkArguments` do?

+This is a little function that checks to make sure you are calling your programs with the correct number of parameters.